xamionex/PSNorthstarWatcher/README.md

-# PSNorthstarWatcher
-faky's really bad Powershell Northstar Server Watcher.
-Use at own risk.
-It is very minimalistic.
 # Features
 - Can watch up to 9 servers (more will be supported soon).
 - Detect if server is running by port actually being used (Auth. port) and restart.